davila-vilanova/swift-async-result/README.md

 - `map`: this is an overload of the original `map` method which matches the signature of `asyncMap`, and in fact just redirects to it.
 Often, the Swift compiler will be able to infer which flavor of `map` (the original sync or this extension's async) you want to use.
 - `syncMap`: if the compiler does not select the right overload, you can call explicitly the desired flavor of the transform method, such as the above `asyncMap` or the added `syncMap`, which just redirects the call to the original `Result.map`.

-In my tests, from async contexts, the compiler selects the right overloads for `map` and `flatMap` depending on whether the transform closure argument is sync or async, but it wrongly selects the async overloads for `mapError` and `flatMapError` when passed a synchronous function.
+In my tests, from async contexts, the compiler selects the right overloads for `map` and `flatMap` depending on whether the transform closure argument is sync or async, but it wrongly selects the async overloads for `mapError` and `flatMapError` when passed a synchronous closure.
 This results in an error.
 It's in those cases that the `sync[Flat]Map[Error]` methods may come handy.
 I haven't found a case yet where the explicitly `async` named counterparts are useful, but they're provided for symmetry and to cover any potential blind spots I may have missed.

-### Async error catching initializer
+### Async error-catching initializer

 `Result` provides an initializer that creates a new result by evaluating a throwing closure, producing a `failure` case if the closure throws an error when evaluated, or a `success` case if the closure doesn't throw and returns a value.
 This library adds a similar initializer to `Result` which will evaluate an asynchrous throwing closure or function, and otherwise behaves exactly like its sync counterpart.